iotaledger/bee-rfcs/text/0034-ternary-hash.md

         Ok(output)
     }

-    /// Convenience function to absorb `input`, squeeze the sponge into a buffer, and reset the sponge in one go. fn digest_into(&mut self, input: &Trits, buf: &mut Trits) -> Result<(), Self::Error> {
+    /// Convenience function to absorb `input`, squeeze the sponge into a buffer `buf`, and reset the sponge in one go. fn digest_into(&mut self, input: &Trits, buf: &mut Trits) -> Result<(), Self::Error> {
         self.absorb(input)?;
         self.squeeze_into(buf)?;